lumenlearning/candela-outcomes/README.md

 1. Download or clone Candela Outcomes into your wordpress multisite plugins directory: `/path/to/wordpress/wp-content/plugins`
 1. Log in to your Wordpress multisite instance and navigate to `Network Admin > Plugins` and activate the Candela Outcomes plugin

+## Unit Testing and Code Standards

+Unit tests and code standards are run by simply running `composer test`.
+If you would just like to check code standards, you can run `composer standards`.